Airlines shun Belarus, opposition leader says journalist tortured

 Lukashenko, whose security services crushed months of pro-democracy demonstrations last year after an election opponents said was rigged, has so far shrugged off Western sanctions, which mostly consist of blacklists barring various officials from travelling or doing business in the United States and EU.

-Politicians in the West have called for tougher measures that might isolate the country from the international financial system or bar its exports.
-But they have failed to influence the behaviour of Lukashenko, who enjoys unwavering financial and security support from Russia, which considers the Belarusian frontier with NATO its first line of defence.
+Politicians in the West have called for tougher measures.
+But they have failed to influence the behaviour of Lukashenko, who enjoys unwavering financial and security support from Russia.

-Moscow has also denied suggestions by Western politicians that it may have assisted its ally Belarus in the operation.

-During Lukashenko’s crackdown on dissent since last August’s presidential election, nearly all opposition figures have been driven into exile or jailed, many on charges of organising demonstrations, which the government describes as terrorism.
-Lukashenko has denied electoral fraud.
+During Lukashenko’s crackdown on dissent, nearly all opposition figures have been driven into exile or jailed, many on charges of organising demonstrations, which the government describes as terrorism.

 In the video released overnight, Protasevich can be seen seated at a desk in a dark hooded sweatshirt.